thelowlypeon/thelowlypeon.github.io/_posts/2017-04-02-lxc-containers.md

 ### Notes

 * Containers don't autostart by default.
 Which is good!
 But easy to forget.
 * Containers use DHCP on a virtual private network.
-You can make it a bit easier to connect by adding a line in `/etc/hosts`, but either way, you'll probably want to set the container's IP to be static if you plan on connecting to it in any way other than `lxc-console`.
+You can make it a bit easier to connect by adding a line in `/etc/hosts`, but either way, you'll probably want to set the container's IP to be static if you plan on connecting to it in any way other than `lxc-console` (see update below to connect by hostname)
 * Containers use DHCP by default, so if you plan to do this often, you'll want to set your container's IP to be static (in `/etc/network/interface`).
 * Containers, by default, use the same filesystem as the host.
 But you can also set them up to use different filesystems, such as `btrfs`.
 The benefits [are pretty mindblowing](https://www.flockport.com/supercharge-lxc-with-btrfs/).